-When the Federal Communications Commission (FCC) voted on December 14 to repeal net neutrality rules, it was the latest, but hardly the last move in a hotly contested battle over regulating Internet service providers (ISPs).
-Professor of Law Christopher Jon Sprigman is already working with senators and members of Congress who plan to file suit to block the repeal.
+When the Federal Communications Commission (FCC) voted to repeal net neutrality rules in December 2017, it was the latest but hardly the last move in a hotly contested battle over regulating Internet service providers (ISPs).
+Professor Christopher Jon Sprigman is in the process of writing a brief on behalf of members of Congress as part of a lawsuit aimed at blocking the repeal.
 An intellectual property expert who focuses broadly on how rules shape creativity and innovation, Sprigman answered some questions—and offered some of his own views—on the topic.

 How did net neutrality come about?

 After studying this shift, the FCC in 2015 reclassified broadband as a telecommunication service.
 This gave them much more regulatory authority over the industry, and they used this power to put in place strong net neutrality rules designed to prevent ISPs from discriminating against providers of content and services.
-Now the FCC has reversed course, but they are going to have to explain to a court what changed in the last two years so that we are operating more in an AOL-like environment than we thought.
+Now the FCC has reversed course.

 Are there any elements of this net neutrality debate that you feel are being overlooked?

 Companies that provide services over the internet want to be able to reach their customers without interference from the cable companies—without their data being slowed down or blocked, without being put into a pricing disadvantage versus some comparable service that the cable company owns or has a partnership with.
 Some who favor net neutrality the most are political groups who want to make sure that they are able to get their ads and publicity to the public without interference from the cable company.

 How does innovation factor into the net neutrality debate?